Donald Trump incites his personal supporters on Steve Jobs’ widow: “Name her, write to her !!!”

 Up to date:

-Does he present nerves in view of the unfavorable reporting?
+Does he present nerves in view of the destructive reporting?
 After allegations, US President Donald Trump tweets once more in capital letters and with quite a few exclamation marks.

 - US President Donald Trump has the widow of Apple’s founder on Twitter Steve Jobs attacked.